std-uritemplate/std-uritemplate/Readme.md

 - target Level support is 4 (should pass all the canonical tests)
 - favor maintenance
 - performance until they compromise readability
+- one implementation per ecosystem/runtime (e.g. 1 implementation in Java and no Kotlin/Scala/Closure ...)

 Speed vs. Maintainability:
 the decided implementation "should" be fast enough